frieda566/FlashPlay/documention.md

 # next steps
 A logical next step would be the integration of card decks, enabling users to define which cards they wish to study.
+A spaced repetition logic (like in Anki) could be introduced, where harder cards appear more often and easier cards are shown less frequently.
+Also, further mini-games could be created, such as a typing speed challenge, quiz mode or a "hangman"-style game to ensure more variety.
+The streak system could also be expanded, with more detailed statistics and customizable plants as rewards.